eyeofparadox/eyeofparadox.github.io/content/posts/2018/09/musings-on-physics-metaphysics/index.md

 Well, there's always something churning through my mind on this.
 As far as infinite values in finite systems go, I still have this intuitive/instinctive sense that it's a huge, blinding sign of a dimensional transition.

-As I see it, it's sort of where things take a step up (maybe a step down--or perhaps in/out) from the established (select) frame of reference.
+As I see it, it's sort of where things take a step up (maybe a step down---or perhaps in/out) from the established (select) frame of reference.

 \[I have got to do a brain dump on dimensions; it's really overdue.\]